 Expedited Procedure Provisions

-The ICC Rules of Arbitration, in force as of 1 March 2017, offer an expedited procedure providing for a streamlined arbitration with reduced scales of fees.
+The ICC Rules of Arbitration offer an expedited procedure providing for a streamlined arbitration with reduced scales of fees.

-This procedure is applicable in cases where the amount in dispute does not exceed US$2 million— unless the parties decide to opt out or the ICC Court of Arbitration considers it inappropriate in circumstances.
-It applies to arbitration agreements concluded after 1 March 2017.
+This procedure is applicable in cases where the amount in dispute does not exceed US$2 million or US$3 million depending on the date of the arbitration agreement — unless the parties decide to opt out or the ICC Court of Arbitration considers it inappropriate in circumstances.

 Here you will understand the scope of the Rules, the constitution of the arbitral tribunal and the procedure.